Mount Kilimanjaro summit view

 Ideal for Acclimatization

-Considered the most scenic route, starting from the West.
-It is longer, which provides the best "climb high, sleep low" profile and an excellent summit success rate.
-Merges with Machame near Shira.
+Most scenic route from the West.
+Best "climb high, sleep low" profile and excellent summit success rate.

 Difficulty: Medium-High